mskyttner/specify-desktop-docker/README.md

 In Specify6, on the first run use "demouser", "demouser" for user/pass credentials and a schema upgrade will run which takes some time, patience please!

+## Settings

+Specify stores some settings in local files, such as:

+	- /root/Specify/user.properties
+	- # find / -name "*.xml" | grep Specify | grep pref
+	- /usr/local/Specify/config/prefs_init.xml
+	- # it appears USE_GLOBAL_PREFS true -> stores settings in db, not sure in which table

 ## TODO

 - Add database dump and load to Makefile